 - Pull up to a standing position using furniture.

-- Move by shuffling on his bottom or turning in circles on her stomach.
+- Move by rolling to where he wants to go or turning in circles on his stomach.

 - Put one foot in front of the other while holding your hands.